Founded in December 1985 to provide facilities

 Photo: Tim Knebel with his sister Holly a High Peak Journalist

-The August 2020 meeting had well-known BBC sports reporter and commentator Peter Slater give a highly amusing talk- “Don’t You Know Who I Am?”.
+Well-known BBC sports reporter and commentator Peter Slater gave a highly amusing talk- “Don’t You Know Who I Am?”.
 This included interviews with people such as Muhammad Ali, Brian Clough, Alex Ferguson and Damon Hill.

 He left the BBC in 2012, but continues to cover Premier League and Championship matches for Radio 5Live and Final Score on BBC TV.
 His recently published book, “Don’t You Know Who I Am” (35 years being ignored by sports rich and famous) details much of what has been a varied and rewarding career.